Dr. Andrea Mousseau

 She firmly believes that good health care is inclusive and understanding, non-judgmental and supportive, informed, and based on the needs of each patient.
 While her early nursing and medical training equipped her to make this possible in her practice, particularly within First Nations communities, it was during her experience at Camp Ten Oaks that she further developed her philosophy and skills.

-Andrea found that her cultural competency training was often difficult to translate into real life, and her training did not provide enough insight into the health care needs and concerns within LGBTQ+ communities.
+Andrea found that her cultural competency training was often difficult to translate into real life, and her training did not provide enough insight into the health care needs and concerns within 2SLGBTQ+ communities.